typedb/typedb-docs/12-comparisons/00-sql-and-graql.md

 In this sense, both SQL and Graql are languages that abstract away lower-level operations.
 In practical terms, this means the languages become accessible to groups of people who would have otherwise not been able to access them.
 This means they become enabled to create value, while those who could already use them can now do things much faster.
 A similar thing can be said about Python, for example, a high level programming language that has enabled millions of programmers to build software without having to worry about lower-level operations that are abstracted away.

-## Data Modelling
+## Modelling and Defining Schema

-First, let's look at how data modelling compares between the SQL and Graql.
+First, let's look at how data modelling compares between SQL and Graql.
 We use the [Entity Relationship Diagram](https://en.wikipedia.org/wiki/Entity%E2%80%93relationship_model) (ER Diagram) as it's the most common modelling tool in use.
 A basic model is composed of entity types and the relationships that can exist between them.
 Below is an example ER Diagram.
 We call this the conceptual model.

 ![ER Diagram Example](../images/comparisons/er-diagram.png)
-*ER Diagram Example.*
+*ER Diagram Example.
+Squares are entities, diamonds are relations and circles are attributes.*

 ### Modelling in SQL